jhleakakos/get-your-movies-here/to_do.md

 # functionality

 - admin page to upgrade users to admins and override current db values for shows/movies/users
-- user page to show what you have rented and possibly comments

 # styling and ui